-Java Program to Find the Sum of Natural Numbers using Recursion
+Java Program to Find Sum of N Numbers Using Recursion

-In this article, we will understand how to find the sum of natural numbers using recursion.
-All possible positive numbers from 1 to infinity are called natural numbers.
+In this article, we will understand how to find sum of N numbers using recursion.
 A recursive function is a function that calls itself multiple times until a particular condition is satisfied.

 Recursion is the process of repeating items in a self-similar way.
 In programming languages, if a program allows you to call a function inside the same function, then it is called a recursive call of the function.